 How to file your Rhode Island annual report

-Missing your deadline results in penalties, potential dissolution, and a revoked business status that prevents you from signing contracts and maintaining banking relationships.
+Missing your deadline results in penalties, potential revocation, and a loss of good standing status that prevents you from signing contracts and maintaining banking relationships.
 Understanding the filing process and requirements helps ensure your business remains in good standing.

 Overview of the Rhode Island annual report